contiv/vpp/docs/dev-guide/EVENT_LOOP.md

   By default this is disabled, but when turned on, `periodicHealing` will keep sending signals in the configured time period to run the so-called **periodic Healing resync**;
-* `Controller.scheduleHealing`: when event processing fails - the error being thrown by one of the handlers or the VPP-Agent - the controller will schedule a so-called **after-error Healing resync** using this method, hoping that re-synchronization of all event handlers and of the network configuration might resolve the issue.
+* `Controller.scheduleHealing`: when event processing fails (error is returned either by one of the handlers or by the VPP-Agent), the controller will schedule a so-called **after-error Healing resync** using this method, hoping that re-synchronization of all event handlers and of the network configuration might resolve the issue.
 But when Healing resync fails as well, the agent is set for hard-restart using the [statuscheck plugin][statuscheck];

 ### Event processing